Aggressive inline skating: Video

 Skate videos began in 1993 with the release of "Dare to Air", a Video Groove series and "Air Attack".
 K2, Bauer and Rollerblade were early proponents of the sport and released their own videos.
 Senate, arguably the first inline-only company, released a number of influential films during the 1990s.
 Videogroove, Mindgame, Razors, KFC, and Valo released a number of notable films during the early 2000s.
 During this period the genre transitioned from VHS to DVD like much of the rest of the entertainment industry.
 They have similarly transitioned to the digital format since the 2010s.

 Skate videos, like their skateboarding and BMX counterparts, feature skaters both professional and amateur, in "edits," segments of skating usually accompanied by one or more songs.
 Music is often used without permission.
 Alternatively, original music is sometimes created specifically for the film.

 A 2006 documentary, Barely Dead, gives an overview of skating, focusing on its popularity and decline.

+Skates companies

+Note: not all skates and brands are listed in blows chart.